Concepts

 dETH

-Because the system takes in multiple kinds of collateral, the system is denominated in dETH, an ERC-20 ETH stablecoin (similar to WETH) that represents a basket of ETH LSTs (Liquid Staking Tokens, like rETH and stETH).
+Because the system takes in multiple kinds of collateral, the system is denominated in dETH, which represents a basket of ETH LSTs (Liquid Staking Tokens, like rETH and stETH).
 LSTs are the underlying collateral for dETH that bear yield due to Ethereum staking rewards.

 dETH can be created in 2 ways: